ole00/afterburner/README.md

   afterburner_etch_1200dpi_bot.png file to transfer the design to the copper board.
   * It's a single sided design, but you'll have to patch 3 traces.
-See the the silk screen image, 2 short patch wires are indicated in the top left corner, the last one slightly longer is in located between hole C1+ and hole VIN+.
-Do not connect these 2 holes, just look for the horizontal line indicated on the silkscreen.
+See the the combined image where the patch traces are highlighted in blue color.
+Two short patch wires are located near the top left corner, the last one, slightly longer, is located underneath the MT3608 module.
   * Resistors are not through hole but smt 1206 package to reduce drilling.
   * The copper is on the bottom side, to make it easy to solder the socket and capacitors.
 However, that makes it a bit complicated to solder the Arduino